4 posts tagged with "features"

 note

-KLONE has a new OS, we upgraded to Rocky Linux from CentOS 8.
+klone has a new OS, we upgraded to Rocky Linux from CentOS 8.

 Background#

-In late 2020, while building the current-generation cluster, KLONE, our previous-generation cluster, MOX, was running CentOS 7 ā€“ which was nearing end-of-life support.
-We used the transition to KLONE as an opportunity to deploy CentOS 8, the worldā€™s most popular OS in academic research computing environments.
+In late 2020, while building the current-generation cluster, klone, our previous-generation cluster, MOX, was running CentOS 7 ā€“ which was nearing end-of-life support.
+We used the transition to klone as an opportunity to deploy CentOS 8, the worldā€™s most popular OS in academic research computing environments.
 Unfortunately, around the time we were wrapping up KLONEā€™s software stack, the CentOS project announced [1, 2] a transition of their own: Red Hat unilaterally terminated the development of CentOS as an open-source version of Red Hat Enterprise Linux (RHEL).
 CentOS would become an upstream version of RHEL ā€“ in other words, more experimental and ultimately less stable.

 Rocky Linux